nhashmi/everything-conf/readme.md

 [Mechanize](https://github.com/sparklemotion/mechanize) is a helpful gem that makes it easy to interact with web pages.
 You can click elements on the page and fill out forms easily.
 The pages returned respond to Nokogiri methods.

-Let's try scraping the top five items on reddit's front page and the top comment about that item.
+Let's try scraping the items on reddit's front page.

 To get started, install the mechanize gem: